elcodi/elcodi.github.io/backlog.md

 - Update paragraph fonts by correct serif font

-- Replace fake images by correct images in stats section

-- Replace fake logos by correct logos in partners section

 - Replace fake images by correct images in showcase section

-- Replace fake images by correct images in admin and demo section

 - Include contact logos and links